On the boundary properties of Bernstein estimators on the simplex: Review of the literature and motivation

-In \cite{MR2925964}, Leblanc extended the results of \citet{MR0397977} by not only studying the asymptotics of the bias and variance for points that are on the boundary but also {\it near} the boundary (i.e., for $x = \lambda / m$ where $\lambda \geq 0$ remains fixed as $n,m\to \infty$).
+In \cite{MR2925964}, Leblanc extended the results of \cite{MR0397977} by not only studying the asymptotics of the bias and variance for points that are on the boundary but also {\it near} the boundary (i.e., for $x = \lambda / m$ where $\lambda \geq 0$ remains fixed as $n,m\to \infty$).
 In particular, he showed that the leading term of the variance can be written using modified Bessel functions of the first kind.
 He also proved similar results for the Bernstein c.d.f.\ estimator.
-In this paper, our goal is to generalize the results of \citet{MR2925964} to all $d\geq 1$.
-Since the ``edges'' of the $d$-dimensional simplex have dimensions going from $0$ (vertices) up to $d - 1$ (facets), the asymptotic expressions for the bias, variance and MSE are not straightforward extensions of the one-dimensional expressions.
+As mentioned above, our goal in this paper is to generalize the results of \cite{MR2925964} to all $d\geq 1$.
 The results will help us understand how the dimension of the ``edge'' we are closest to influences the variance and the MSE of the density estimator and the c.d.f.\ estimator.

+Since the ``edges'' of the $d$-dimensional simplex have dimensions going from $0$ (vertices) up to $d - 1$ (facets) and our kernel function is multinomial, the asymptotic expressions for the bias, variance and MSE are not straightforward extensions of the one-dimensional expressions as they would be for product-type estimators such as the ones in \cite[page~142~and~(7a)]{MR2568128}, \cite[pages~50~and~52]{MR3979322} and \cite[Corollary~1]{MR4322320}.
+This is why the results in the present paper are of mathematical interest.
+Apart from the present paper, the only article dealing with boundary results for multidimensional non product-type Bernstein estimators or asymmetric kernel estimators that we are aware of seems to be Corollary~2 of \cite{MR4322320}, where the variance of a multivariate elliptical-based Birnbaum–Saunders kernel density estimator is computed near and on the boundary.

-Other asymptotic results (not directly related to the boundary, which is our focus here) have been proved in the unidimensional case by \citet{MR1910059,MR2068610,MR2179543,MR2351744,MR2488150,MR2662607,MR2960952,MR3174309,MR3412755,MR4130895}, among other authors, and in multidimensional case by \citet{MR2270097,MR3474765,MR4287788}.
-All these papers (and more) are reviewed in Section~2 of \citet{MR4287788}.
-Similarly, for a detailed overview of the literature on the closely related Beta and Dirichlet kernels, we refer to Section 2 of \citet{arXiv:2002.06956}.
+Other asymptotic results (not directly related to the boundary, which is our focus here) have been proved in the unidimensional case by \cite{MR1910059,MR2068610,MR2179543,MR2351744,MR2488150,MR2662607,MR2960952,MR3174309,MR3412755,MR4130895,MR4335173,MR4374864}, among other authors, and in the multidimensional case by \cite{MR2270097,MR3474765,MR4287788}.
+Most of these papers (and more) are reviewed in Section~2 of \cite{MR4287788}.
+Similarly, for a detailed overview of the literature on the closely related Beta and Dirichlet kernel estimators, we refer to Section 2 of \cite{MR4319409}.